U.S. flag

 For reference, see: Economic Census by Industry and NAICS Sector 00- Multi-Sector Statistics.

-The economic census will publish data to reflect the ever-changing geographic areas as of January 2022.
-Reference materials that highlight the changes from the 2017 Economic Census will be provided by early 2024, including maps and documents that highlight the changes to Metro Areas, Counties, and Economic Places.
+Data has been published to reflect the ever-changing geographic areas.
+Reference materials that highlight the changes from the 2017 Economic Census includes maps and documents that highlight the changes to Metro Areas, Counties, and Economic Places.

 The economic census will be the first Census program to publish data on the 2022 North American Industry Classification System.
 The Reference Files tab on this page includes concordance files for NAICS differences between years.
 Changes for 2022 include: